Looking for the best things to do on Magnetic Island for your upcoming trip? This is the only guide you need!

 The Nelly Bay Snorkel Trail starts about 100m off the beach near Base Backpackers and the Geoffrey Bay Trail is close to the wreck of the Moltke as well as a WW2 propeller engine block.

-With daily boat trips to the Great Barrier Reef as well as dive intro, open water and advanced open water courses, snorkel trips, marine training, they off absolutely everything to suit everyone’s needs.
+With daily boat trips to the Great Barrier Reef as well as dive intro, open water, advanced open water courses, snorkel trips, and marine training.

 Prices for dive courses and certifications start at only $249 and let me tell you, getting scuba diving certified will be some of the best money you could ever spend on any activity.